Botox Salt Lake City - Wrinkle Reduction Utah

 Does the injection hurt?
 Very little.
 The medication is mixed in saline that does not hurt to inject.
 The needle used to inject is very small and thin (30 gauge, 1/2 inch needle).
 While usually not necessary, if the patient has a particular aversion to needles, a numbing cream can be applied that helps improve tolerance.

 How much does Botox cost?
 While most doctors charge by the unit, Dr. Bitner charges by the area to be treated.
-The charge is $195 for each area treated.
+The charge is $225 for each area treated.
 Typically areas include the glabella (between the eyebrows), forehead and the “crow’s feet” on the sides of the eyes.
 Typically 15-20 units are used for each area treated.
 In charging by the area, Dr. Bitner insures that you get enough Botox in the area to be maximally effective.
 If you are not fully satisfied, additional “touch ups” are done at no charged.
 First-time patients are eligible for discounts.
-Feel free to email Dr. Bitner with questions about your eligibility.
+Feel free to email Utah facial plastic surgeon Dr. Bitner with questions about your eligibility.

 Are there other uses for Botox besides cosmetic?
 Blepharospasm, hyperhydrosis (sweaty palms and armpits), migraine headaches, muscle spasms such as tortocolis and others.
 Dr. Bitner is an expert at Botox and it’s many uses.
 This includes both cosmetic and non-cosmetic (insurance covered) situations.